 Document the Circumstances of Your Termination

-Documenting what happened during your termination will help form the basis of a strong case for you with your lawyer.
+A record of what happened during your termination will help your lawyer build a strong case for you.

-The more effectively you use your files to document your case, the more likely your case will be successful.
+The more efficiently your files are documented, the more likely your case will be successful.

 Review Your Employment Contract and Company Policies